coreboot/coreboot/util/autoport/readme.md

 ## `gfx.ndid` and `gfx.did`

 Those describe which video outputs are declared in ACPI tables.
-Normally, there is no need to adjust these values, but if you miss some non-standard video output, you can declare it there.
+Normally, there is no need to have these values, but if you miss some non-standard video output, you can declare it there.
 Bit 31 is set to indicate the presence of the output.
 Byte 1 is the type and byte 0 is used for disambigution so that ID composed of byte 1 and 0 is unique.